canyon289/canyon289.github.io/dev/content/pages/About.md

 I am a data scientist at Google where I use data to inform decisions, although all my opinions here are my own.
 I have previously worked at Sweetgreen, designing systems that would benefit team members and communities through sustainable and healthy food, and SpaceX, creating tools that would ultimately launch rocket ships.
 I feel fortunate to have worked with amazing teams throughout my career.

-There are 3 types of people I strive to be:
+There are 3 things I strive to be:

-1. An expert computational math
+1. An expert computational mathematician
 2. An effective community member and leader
 3. A knowledge contributor